sslash/touce/readme.md

 -   Add your own sentry config to `ios/sentry.properties` and `android/sentry.properties`

+-   The project assumes a running graphql back-end (see queries in `src/queries/*.gql`).
+But you can still run the app without one.

 ```
 yarn
 npx pod-install ios
+npx @sentry/wizard -i reactNative -p ios android
 npx react-native run-ios
 npx react-native run-android
 ```